Todd-Werelius/grunt-ensure/README.md

 - If a production file cannot be matched to best practice files grunt will abort

 ## How ensure works
-From the command line ...
+From the command line
 ```shell
 grunt ensure
 ```
-Ensure is a multi-task grunt plugin that allows you to match production files to best practice files.
-Ensure accepts 1:n targets so that it can look for different types of practice files for each target like
+Ensure is a multi-task plugin that allows you to match production files to best practice files.
+The Ensure task uses targets allowing you to process different types of practice files, for instance

 - QUnit javascript files
 - JUnit javascript files